Dimitsana, Greece – Jan 2018

 On the way back I paused at Panagia Mirtidiotisa to take some photos and I’m thinking this little hillside church is perhaps connected in some way to the Emalion Monastery because one of the monks from the monastery was pottering about there:

 Panagia Mirtidiotisa where I paused to say hello to a local monk.
-His English was not much better than my Greek so it was a short discussion but we sat for a while.
+His English was not much better than my Greek so it was a short discussion but we sat together for a while.

 Then it was back to Van to prepare for dinner.
 That’s the view, below, from where the Van is parked: